Paleo Pumpkin Pancakes with Maple Ginger Syrup

 - Whisk all the dry ingredients together in a bowl.

-- Mix all of the wet ingredients together in a separate bowl, then add the wet ingredients to the dry ingredients and stir together until you have a smooth batter.
+- Pour the wet ingredients to the dry ingredients and stir together until you have a smooth batter.

 - Serve immediately with a sprinkle of chopped pecans and maple ginger syrup.